Sweets for My Sweet: The Searchers version

-In 1963, "Sweets for My Sweet" was released by English Merseybeat band the Searchers as their debut single, reaching No. 1 on the UK Singles Chart for two weeks that August.
+In 1963, "Sweets for My Sweet" was released by English Merseybeat band the Searchers as their debut single on June 4, 1963, reaching No. 1 on the UK Singles Chart for two weeks that August.
 According to Bill Harry, Dusty Springfield considered the Searchers' recording of the song to be "the best record to come out of Liverpool" as of July 1963.
 This version was also issued in the US in 1964 but failed to chart.

 C. J. Lewis version

 British reggae singer C. J. Lewis released his version of "Sweets for My Sweet" as his debut single in April 1994 via Black Market International and MCA Records.
 It reached No. 3 in the United Kingdom, the Netherlands, and New Zealand.
 The song was produced by Phillip Leo, who also produced Lewis' debut album, Dollars (1994).
 The female vocals are performed by singer Samantha Depasois.
-Jerome Redfarne directed the song's music video.
+Jerome Redfarne directed the accompanying music video.